University of Missouri: 1892–present

 On January 9, 1892, Academic Hall, the institution's central administrative building, burned in a fire that gutted the building, leaving little more standing than six stone Ionic columns.
 Under the administration of Missouri Governor David R. Francis, the university was rebuilt, with additions that shaped the modern institution.

-After the fire, some state residents tried to have the university moved further west to Sedalia; but Columbia rallied support to keep it.
+After the fire, some state residents tried to have the university moved farther west to Sedalia; but Columbia rallied support to keep it.
 The columns were retained as a symbol of the historic campus.
-Today they are surrounded by the Francis Quadrangle, the oldest part of campus.
+They are surrounded by the Francis Quadrangle, the oldest part of campus.
 At the quad's southern end is Academic Hall's replacement, Jesse Hall, named for Richard Jesse (the president of the university at the time of the fire).
 Built in 1895, Jesse Hall holds many administrative offices and Jesse Auditorium.
 The buildings surrounding the quad were constructed of red brick, leading to this area becoming known as Red Campus.
 The area was tied together in planned landscaping and walks in 1910 by George Kessler in a City Beautiful design of the grounds.
-Jesse Hall got $9.8 mil. makeover that includes a fire sprinkler system, work on its elevators, and a new heating and cooling system as part of a $92 mil. total renovation package the Curators of the University of Missouri approved in June 2013.
-This upgrade was completed in May 2015.

 To the east of the quadrangle, later buildings constructed of white limestone in 1913 and 1914 to accommodate the new academic programs became known as the White Campus.
-In 1908 the world's first journalism school opened at MU.
-It became notable for its "Missouri Method" of hands-on, experience-based instruction.
-It later established an award for "Distinguished Journalism".
+In 1908 the journalism school opened at MU, claiming to be the world's first.